jessefitz/sidespins/src/assets/article-content/article-nav.md

 ### Crawl
 - Add new attributes into existing entries in article json directory ☑️
-- Update the article-list.component.html file to understand and render according to those attributes
+- Update the article-list.component.html file to understand and render according to those attributes☑️
 - Update article registration script to accept and use parameters for tags and sorting.